OCamlPro/liquidity/docs/sphinx/src/usage/index.rst

-    --source <tz1...>        Set the source for deploying or running a contract (default: none) --private-key <edsk...>  Set the private key for deploying a contract (default: none) --counter N              Set the counter for the operation instead of retrieving it --tezos-node <addr:port> Set the address and port of a Tezos node to run or deploy contracts (default: 127.0.0.1:8732)
+    --source <tz1...>        Set the source for deploying or running a contract (default: none) --private-key <edsk...>  Set the private key for deploying a contract (default: none) --counter N              Set the counter for the operation instead of retrieving it
+    ---node <addr:port>      Set the address and port of a Dune node to run or deploy contracts (default: 127.0.0.1:8733)

   Available commands:
-    --protocol               Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --run ENTRY              PARAMETER STORAGE Run Liquidity contract on Tezos node --delegatable            With --[forge-]deploy, deploy a delegatable contract --spendable              With --[forge-]deploy, deploy a spendable contract --init-storage           [INPUT1 INPUT2 ...]
+    --protocol               Specify protocol (mainnet, zeronet, alphanet) (detect if not specified) --run ENTRY              PARAMETER STORAGE Run Liquidity contract on Dune node --delegatable            With --[forge-]deploy, deploy a delegatable contract --spendable              With --[forge-]deploy, deploy a spendable contract --init-storage           [INPUT1 INPUT2 ...]
 Generate initial storage